re-search/DocProduct/README.md

 import tensorflow as tf
 !pip install https://github.com/Santosh-Gupta/DocProduct/archive/master.zip
 ```

-Please see the Google Colaboratory Demos section for further code samples on loading weights, loading data, and importing/executing our models.
+Please see the *Google Colaboratory demos* section below for code samples to loading data/weights and running our models.

-## Colaboratory demos
+### Colaboratory demos

 [Take a look at our Colab demos!](https://drive.google.com/open?id=1hSwWL_WqmcVJytMbsWSbhYxxK4KT7UMI) We plan on adding more demos as we go, allowing users to explore more of the functionalities of *Doc Product*.
 All new demos will be added to the same Google Drive folder.

-The demos show how to install DocProduct via Github pip install, download and load the weights into our models, and execute the models' predictor/generator functions.
+The demos include code for installing *Doc Product* via pip, downloading/loading pre-trained weights, and running *Doc Product*'s retrieval and generation functions.

 <p align="center">
   <img src="https://i.imgur.com/Z8DOXuJ.png">